 Another soul-dulling way to provide jobs in your community is to accept a major prison.
 It brings ugliness and bad people into your community, and you need to think two or three times before deciding you want to do that.
 Yes, you can have a very minor sub-specialty in lodging and food for people who visit the prisoners, but many prisoners are abandoned by the outside world.

-A municipal economic development program, in our opinion, should concentrate in two areas:
+A municipal or county economic development program, in our opinion, should concentrate in two areas:

 A city economic development program should work very closely with the private sector and its chamber of commerce or other business-oriented organizations.

-A caution for the private sector: Don’t degenerate into boosterism.
+Here is our word of caution for the private sector: Don't degenerate into boosterism.
 Boosterism is promoting every business as wonderful, and considering any and every proposal for new employment or even other economic activity of any sort as a gain.
 Typically if we become too much of a cheerleader, we lose our ability to address real major or minor problems.
-And to distinguish economic base activities from what the business community often characterizes as growth.
+Also the booster mentality common to chambers of commerce and business associations often fails to distinguish economic base activities from what the business community often characterizes as growth.

 Maintaining the focus on economic base activities without giving in to demands for undesirable businesses and squandering resources on individuals who simply are bad business operators is tricky but not impossible.

 Within each community, you need to define clearly the public and private sector roles so that each is emphasizing their strengths and staying out of the other's way while building economic prosperity.
-It's hard work, but worthwhile.
+It's hard work and egos get in the way, but it's so worthwhile.